oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         fallback for rules which don't define environment modules. (default: False)

- If an arg is specified in more than one place, then commandline values override environment variables which override defaults.
+ In general, command-line values override environment variables which override defaults.
 ```

 ### Installation on mega-linter Docker image